webpack/webpack.js.org/src/content/concepts/mode.md

 }
 ```

-if you want to change the behavior according the **mode** variable inside the *webpack.config.js* you have to export a function instead of an object:
+If you want to change the behavior according the **mode** variable inside the *webpack.config.js* you have to export a function instead of an object:

 ```javascript
 var config = {